zilishen/documentation/content/nms/nim/how-to/instances/using-docker-images.md

 ---

-## About NGINX Plus Docker registry
+## About NGINX Plus Docker Registry

 NGINX Plus Docker registry is available at `https://private-registry.nginx.com/v2/`.
 It contains the following Docker container images: